iasad12/whatsapptranscripttopdf/README.md

   All processing occurs in your browser.
 No data is sent to any server, ensuring your chat history remains private.

 - **Transcript Format:**
   The parser expects a format similar to:

+  12/31/20, 11:59 PM - John Doe: Happy New Year!

+  Additional lines that do not match the initial pattern are appended to the previous message.

+## License

+This project is open source and available under the [MIT License](LICENSE).

+## Acknowledgments

+- Thanks to the developers of [Marked](https://github.com/markedjs/marked), [Highlight.js](https://highlightjs.org/), and [Chart.js](https://www.chartjs.org/) for providing these fantastic libraries.
+This project was entirely created with [DeepSeekR1](https://github.com/deepseek-ai/DeepSeek-R1) and o3-mini.